Track MCP LogoTrack MCP

 bash

-claude mcp add firefox-devtools npx firefox-devtools-mcp@latest
+claude mcp add firefox-devtools npx @mozilla/firefox-devtools-mcp@latest

 Pass options either as args or env vars.
 Examples: